 In the first instance, the logo might appear distorted but you can properly align it using material mapping feature, let’s start with cuboid.

-Click on Box option from Material Mapping Flyout of Materials panel on Visualize tab then select the cuboid from drawing area and press enter.
+Click on Box option from Material Mapping Flyout of Materials panel on the Visualize tab then select the cuboid from drawing area and press enter.
 You will notice multiple arrow type grips in different directions along the box as shown in the image below.
 Click on the grips and drag them in respective direction to properly place the logo.

 Once you have placed the object properly press enter again to exit material mapping command.
 Similarly, repeat the process for a spherical object.
 It is not mandatory to use spherical material mapping option for spherical and other similar geometries.